 The Plastic Problem

-Water bottles are made from PET plastic, which is technically recyclable.
-But in 2015 (before China stopped recycling American plastic) only about one-third of plastic water bottles were actually recycled.
-Today the recycling rate is probably lower because of the China ban.
+Most water bottles are made from PET plastic, which is technically recyclable.
+In 2015 (before China stopped recycling American plastic) only about one-third of plastic water bottles were recycled.
+By 2020, the recycling rate of PET plastic bottles was down to 27.1% — probably because of the China ban.

-Accurate life cycle analyses are difficult to calculate, and comparisons among them are even less certain, but total emissions from plastics production and incineration are estimated at 56 gigatons of carbon between now and 2050.
+Accurate life cycle analyses are difficult to calculate, and comparisons among them are even less certain, but by one estimate, total emissions from plastics production and incineration are anticipated to reach 56 gigatons of carbon between 2019 and 2050.
 This is, unfortunately, better than many other packaging options, but fortunately, tap water isn’t packaged at all.

 Tap water is pumped relatively short distances from a well or watershed directly to your faucet.
 But bottled water often travels thousands of miles from its source to your neighborhood shelves.

 One survey of carbon impact studies estimated that even locally bottled water has a transportation footprint 300 times that of tap water, with the total carbon footprint of bottled water up to 1,000 times greater than tap water.

 Many environmentally conscious choices are expensive; organic food and certified wood cost more, and solar panels and EVs take a long time to realize savings.
 But bottled water is an exception to the rule.
 One of the easiest ways that going green can save money is to drink tap water.

 On average, bottled water costs 4 cents per ounce.
 If you drink only bottled water, that adds up to around $1,000 per year.
 Compare that to tap water, which costs on average 3 cents per 100 gallons, or nearly $1 for one year’s worth of drinking water.
 Saving money becomes an environmental choice when you use the savings to pay the premium for environmentally conscious purchases.